 Tightening of Loan-to-Value limit for HDB loans

-The LTV limit for HDB housing loans was revised from 90% to 85%.
-The new limit applies to new flat applications or resale applications that happen on or after 16 December 2021.
-The LTV limit for loans from financial institutions remains at 75%.
+The LTV limit for HDB housing loans was revised from 90% to 80%.
+The new limit applies to new flat applications or resale applications that happen on or after 30 September 2022.
+The medium-term interest rate floor (used to calculate the LTV limit for loans from financial institutions) has been raised by 0.5%.

 How much can you borrow to purchase a property in Singapore?